tomwassenberg/itpol/linux-workstation-security.md

 adopt.
 It is most certainly non-exhaustive, but rather attempts to offer practical advice that strikes a workable balance between security and overall usability.

-### Securing SSH and PGP private keys

-Personal encryption keys, including SSH and PGP private keys, are going to be the most prized items on your workstation -- something the attackers will be most interested in obtaining, as that would allow them to further attack your infrastructure or impersonate you to other admins.
-You should take extra steps to ensure that your private keys are well protected against theft.

-#### Checklist

-- [ ] Strong passphrases are used to protect private keys _(ESSENTIAL)_
-- [ ] SSH is configured to use PGP Auth key as ssh private key _(NICE)_

 ### SELinux on the workstation